-(1) EXCHANGE.-The Secretary may acquire a parcel of real property consisting of less than one acre, which is depicted on the map as the "Proposed Exchange Parcel (Outside or appropriated funds, or the conveyance of additional land.
-(3) ADJUSTMENT OF BOUNDARY.-The Secretary shall revise the boundary of the historic site to reflect the exchange upon its completion.

-Boundary)", in exchange for a parcel of real property, also consisting of less than one acre, which is depicted on the map as the "Current USA Ownership (Inside Boundary)".
+(1) EXCHANGE.-The Secretary may acquire a parcel of real property consisting of less than one acre, which is depicted on the map as the "Proposed Exchange Parcel (Outside Boundary)", in exchange for a parcel of real property, also consisting of less than one acre, which is depicted on the map as the "Current USA Ownership (Inside Boundary)".

-(2) EQUALIZATION OF VALUES.-If the values of the parcels to be exchanged under paragraph (1) are not equal, the difference may be equalized by donation, payment using donated are approprieted funds or the conveyage of additional land.
+(2) EQUALIZATION OF VALUES.-If the values of the parcels to be exchanged under paragraph (1) are not equal, the difference may be equalized by donation, payment using donated or appropriated funds, or the conveyance of additional land.